What is an assignment of a commercial lease?

 It is likely that the outgoing tenant and the incoming tenant will pay their own legal costs but the landlord will probably expect its legal fees to be paid by the outgoing tenant.
 In turn, the outgoing tenant may ask for a contribution to the landlord’s legal costs from the incoming tenant.

-If you require further information or advice on lease assignment or any other aspect of commercial lease matters, please contact our Commercial Property team on 01332 340 211.
+If you require further information or advice on lease assignment or any other aspect of commercial lease matters, please contact our Property team on 01332 340 211.